linknprk/PythonTerminal/README.md

 * run to run a program  16
 * rename to rename files 17
 * title to change the title 18
+* netstat to display information about active network connections